retrogradeorbit/bootleg/README.md

       -d, --data           Output the rendered template as a clojure form instead of html -o, --output FILE    Write the output to the specified file instead of stdout

+## Overview

+`bootleg` supports five principle data structures.
+Three are more flexible.
+And two are limited.
+They are as follows.
+We will begin describing the two limited data structures and why they are limited.

+### hiccup

+Hiccup is a standard clojure DSL syntax for representing markup as nested sequences of vectors, and is represented in type conversions and option flags by the keyword `:hiccup`.
+An example of some hiccup: the html `<div><p>This is an example</p></div>` is represented in hiccup as `[:div [:p "This is an example"]]`.

+Hiccup is limited in that it can only represent a single root element and its children.
+This means there are template fragments that *cannot* be represented in hiccup.
+For example, the html snippet `<p>one</p><p>two</p>` cannot be represented as hiccup.
+It is comprised of two hiccup forms. `[:p "one"]` and `[:p "two"]`

+### hickory

+Hickory is a format used to internally represent document trees in clojure for programmatic processing.
+In type conversion and option flags is is referenced by the keyword `:hickory`.
+It is very verbose and not suitable to write by hand.
+It is supported internally for passing between functions that use it.
+A simple example of some hickory: the html `<p>one</p>` is represented in hickory as `{:type :element, :attrs nil, :tag :p, :content ["one"]}`.

+Both the hickory and enlive clojure projects use this format internally to represent and manipulate DOM trees.

+Hickory is limited in that it can only represent a single root element and its children.
+This means there are template fragments that *cannot* be represented in hickory.
+For example, the html snippet `<p>one</p><p>two</p>` cannot be represented as hickory.
+It is comprised of two hickory forms. `{:type :element, :attrs nil, :tag :p, :content ["one"]}` and `{:type :element, :attrs nil, :tag :p, :content ["two"]}`

+### hiccup-seq

+Hiccup-seq is simply a clojure sequence (or vector) of hiccup forms.
+In type conversion and option flags is is referenced by the keyword `:hiccup-seq`.
+By wrapping multiple hiccup forms in a sequence, hiccup-seq can now represent any single root element and it children *and* any template fragment composed of sibling elements.

+For example: the html snippet `<p>one</p><p>two</p>` is represented in hiccup-seq as: `([:p "one"] [:p "two"])`

+### hickory-seq

+Hickory-seq is simply a clojure sequence (or vector) of hickory forms.
+In type conversion and option flags is is referenced by the keyword `:hickory-seq`.
+By wrapping multiple hickory forms in a sequence, hickory-seq can now represent any single root element and it children *and* any template fragment composed of sibling elements.

+For example: the html snippet `<p>one</p><p>two</p>` is represented in hickory-seq as: `({:type :element, :attrs nil, :tag :p, :content ["one"]} {:type :element, :attrs nil, :tag :p, :content ["two"]})`

+### html

+html (or any type of xml) is represented internally as a string.
+This is a flexible type and can hold a root element and children, or a number of sibling elements sequentially.

 ## Inbuilt functions

 The following functions are inbuilt into the clojure interpreter:

+### markdown

+**(markdown source & options)**

+Load the markdown from the file specified in `source` and render it. `source` can be a local file path (relative to the executing hiccup file location) or a URL to gather the markdown from.

+Options can be used to alter the behaviour of the function.
+Options are a list of keywords and can be specified in any order after the source parameter.
+Options can be:

+ * :data Interpret the `source` argument as markdown data, not a file to load
+ * :hiccup-seq Return the rendered markdown as a hiccup sequence data structure
+ * :hickory-seq Return the rendered markdown as a hickory sequence data structure
+ * :html Return the rendered markdown as an html string

+eg.

+    $ bootleg -e '(markdown "# heading\nparagraph" :data)'

+    $ bootleg -d -e '(markdown "# heading\nparagraph" :data :hickory-seq)'

+    $ bootleg -d -e '(markdown "# heading\nparagraph" :data :hiccup-seq)'

+    $ bootleg -d -e '(markdown "# heading\nparagraph" :data :html)'